Early-Age Onset CRC International Symposium

 Dr. Rogelio González Sarmiento, MD, PhD

-Dr. Rogelio González Sarmiento graduated and received his doctorate from the University of Salamanca in 1979 and 1985 respectively.
+Dr. Rogelio González Sarmient is the Head of the Hereditary Cancer Unit at the CIC.
+He graduated and received his doctorate from the University of Salamanca in 1979 and 1985 respectively.
 He specialized in Hematology and Hemotherapy in 1985.
 From 1985 until he obtained the position of full professor of the area of knowledge of Medicine in 1989, he received numerous scholarships.
 He has worked in the study of genetic rearrangements and characterization of chromosomal translocations in hematological malignancies and, later in the cloning and characterization of new genes involved in tumorigenesis.

 Read Dr. González Sarmiento’s full bio here: